-- It provides a method to examine controls to evaluate whether each process is adequately monitored and reported to ensure that the process is performing as required by the business' needs. - It provides a method to help organize the process of assessing controls. - It recommends methods to measure the effectiveness of controls. - It helps to continuously identify opportunities to improve the security of the entities operations.
+- A method to examine controls to evaluate whether each process is adequately monitored and reported to ensure that the process is performing as required by the business' needs. - A method to help organize the process of assessing controls. - Methods to measure the effectiveness of controls. - Help to continuously identify opportunities to improve the security of the entities operations.